DopeSatan/Discord-Spammer/README.md

 ```

 ## 🌐 Proxies
 Don't worry about having to add and replace proxies.
 One of the advanced parts of this Discord Spammer is the ability to scrape it's own proxies.
-It will automatically check for newer proxies as fast as it can and update it's proxy list.
+It will automatically check for newer proxies as fast as it can and update itself.

 ## 📞 Contacts
 For Queries: [My Instagram Profile](https://www.instagram.com/utsanjan/)